 Funding

-The annual stipend for art history PhD students starting the program in Autumn 2021 is $32,000 over 12 months.
-Students also receive full tuition and health insurance premium coverage.
+Doctoral students in art history receive an annual stipend as well as full tuition and health insurance coverage.
 Funding is granted for students in good academic standing for the duration of the program, which is customized for each student based on factors such as language study needs and dissertation topic.
 Please see the Humanities Division website for more information on funding packages.

 Teaching